 Christmas is here!
 Well, it’s on its way, so I made one of the felt tree that I have been seeing on Pinterest.
 I didn’t think my daughter would be a huge fan since she tends to be a wee bit rough with things but she loved it!
 I’m still working out some kinks as to how I am going to keep it attached to the wall but so far she actually plays with it so I’m happy.
 The “ornaments” are all basic shapes and easy colors.
 I make sure to say the color of each one as she places it on the tree, or rips it down.

 I did see one where the mom made a felt tree out of a parking cone, that is genius.

-One of the only times my daughter will sit still is at meal time, and even then I have a small window.
+One of the only times my daughter will sit still is at mealtime, and even then I have a small window.
 So I have been incorporating color learning into lunch and snack time.
 Fruit Loops work great.
-You can take something that will stand, like a pipe cleaner attached to a weight, or a chop stick set in clay or putty, and have your child place the different colors onto the stick.
+You can take something that will stand, like a pipe cleaner attached to a weight, or a chopstick set in clay or putty, and have your child place the different colors onto the stick.
 I will say “now put on a blue one” and she will look at the Fruit Loops until she finds a blue one.
-Of course more get eaten then put on the stick but that’s okay.
+Of course, more get eaten than put on the stick but that’s okay.